 - Application Fee: $50

 - Loan Closing Fee: 3% or Max of $500 (whichever is higher)

 - Underwriting Fee Applies

-All prospective borrowers to this loan fund are required to submit the following information to be considered for a loan during the Due Diligence Phase:
+All prospective borrowers to this loan fund will be required to submit the following information to be considered for a loan during the Due Diligence Phase:

 - Personal Tax Returns (prior 2 years)

 - Business Tax Returns (prior 2 years IF applicable)

 - Bank statements (both personal and business – 2 years).

 - Copy of Applicable Business Licenses and Permits;